kbrenn02/kbrenn02/README.md

 <h3 align="center">I'm an aspiring full-stack engineer.
 And I want to create something that will help the world :)</h3>

-- 🌱 I’m currently learning NextJS and working with API calls to a local MySQL database.
-I'm currently improving on my knowledge of HTML, CSS, and Python
+- 🌱 I’m currently working on a full-stack client project, using Docker, PostGres, React, and Prisma.
+Further, I'm continuing my learning around the backend environment, covering different types of databases and database calls.
 - 📫 How to reach me: kevinmbrennan08@gmail.com

 <h3 align="left">Connect with me:</h3>